-All students’ documentation is reviewed by our School Psychologist, Mrs. Melissa Lessick.
+All students’ documentation is reviewed by our School Psychologist, Mrs. Bethany Baker.
 At that time, it is determined which accommodations are available for that particular student.
 She then writes the Service Plan and distributes it to the teachers.
-If a family is curious about whether or not a potential student’s needs can be accommodated at Saint Ignatius High School, they can contact Mrs. Lessick at firstname.lastname@example.org.
+If a family is curious about whether or not a potential student’s needs can be accommodated at Saint Ignatius High School, they can contact Mrs. Baker at email@example.com.

 Saint Ignatius aims to be an inclusive environment, meeting students where they are.
 We have current students diagnosed with ADHD, dyslexia, specific learning disorders, and other diagnosed learning disabilities.
 Students may receive accommodations including extended time, preferential seating, distraction-free testing space, and support from teachers to break assignments into smaller segments.
-We have one Intervention Specialist that is able to serve a limited number of students in a small group setting during students’ free periods or before or after school.
+We have two Intervention Specialists and an Academic Coach that are able to serve a limited number of students in a small group setting during students’ free periods or before or after school.
 We do not offer extended time on homework assignments or in-class assignments.
 We also do not offer specialized instruction for students with disabilities.
 With over 100 students on Service Plans each year, we are proud to serve our students that may need accommodations to access the rigorous Saint Ignatius curriculum.

 Advisory is the call to Cura Personalis, or the care of the whole person.
 It provides students the opportunity to explore ways to explore the grad-at-grad qualities open to growth and loving across a series of lessons and opportunities to be in community with a teacher and their peers.

 What is Advisory?
 It is homeroom + community time for all students.
-All faculty members are assigned as advisors, and meet with a small group of students at least twice per week.
-Freshmen have four 20-minute meetings per week during the lunch “formation period” and focus on the high school transition.
-Sophomores, juniors, and seniors have 20-minute meetings per week during the formation period at lunch.
+All faculty members are assigned as advisors, and meet with a group of students once a week.
+Freshmen and Sophomores meet on Tuesdays during the “formation period” and focus on the high school transition.
+Juniors and Seniors meet on Thursdays during the formation period.